codigoancestral/curso_de_git_e_git_hub/README.md

 What do I do if the commit conforms to more than one of the commit types?
 Go back and make multiple commits whenever possible.
 Part of the benefit of Conventional Commits is its ability to drive us to make more organized commits and PRs.

+Automatically generating CHANGELOGs.
+Automatically determining a semantic version bump (based on the types of commits landed).